IvanKaramazov/rpi_plexamp_hack/README.md

 # rpi_plexamp_hack

 This repo offers a modified version of the server.prod.js beta code distributed by Plex.
-I have made a few changes to get the code to work with current Plex infrastructure, but, NB: 1) there may well be other existing bugs in the code that I have not encountered, and 2) new buys may appear at any time.
+I have made a few changes to get the code to work with current Plex infrastructure, but, NB: 1) there may well be other existing bugs in the code that I have not encountered, and 2) new bugs may appear at any time.
 So no guarantees.

 I have done nothing malicious to this file, only the bare minimum code changes I could identify that were required to get it running reliably.
 However, the file is 85K lines long as prettified automatically by my code editor (JsFormat package in Sublime Text 3 is what I used), so you'll probably have to take my word on that.
 Up to you.